Common Mistaken Beliefs About Taking Lessons & Practicing Guitar.

 There’s a reason why you wouldn’t build a house without an architect.

 Well… to save the money maybe?

-These side, self study things you are doing, are slowing you down, and prob are contributing to the feeling of being overwhelmed, because it is in some way, unstructured practice.
+These side, self-study things you are doing, are slowing you down, and prob is contributing to the feeling of being overwhelmed, because it is in some way, unstructured practice.

 The above beliefs and opinions are unbelievably common.

 Every private guitar teacher hears these things very regularly from students.